-In November 2007, NexMed submitted an NDA for a formulation of alprostadil for ED.
+In November 2007, NexMed submitted an NDA for a transdermal formulation of alprostadil for ED.
 It is unclear if the NexMed product would infringe on the patents we hold for MUSE.
-If the NexMed product is approved and is successfully commercialized, MUSE revenues could decline.
+If this NDA is approved and NexMed's commercialization partner, Warner Chilcott, is successful in commercializing this product we will likely incur significant expenses to protect our MUSE business from this competition.